 Monarchs Need Asclepias to Survive!

 Monarchs will only choose milkweed to lay their eggs.
 Help monarchs survive by planting milkweed.
 There’s a milkweed for every growing condition you might have.
 Of the several dozen milkweeds that grow across the United States at least eight grow in the southwest Ohio area.
-We currently offer three varieties as seed and plants.
-We are growing several other varieties to discover what growing conditions they require.
+We currently offer some varieties as seed and more as plants.
+We are growing several varieties to discover what growing conditions they require.
 See our Native Plants List for more detailed growing information.

 Have a wet area?
 Grow Asclepias incarnata.
 Would you like a shorter well behaved garden plant that needs no extra watering once it’s established?
 Grow Asclepias tuberosa.
 Tuberosa can be found at big box stores, but you don’t know where is was grown and whether it can adapt to this area.
 We grow tuberosa of this area.

 Want a plant that you can grow at the edge of your yard that will make a nice colony?
 Grow Asclepias syriaca.
+We collect seed from this area and are growing two different types of syriaca, one has single flower stems and one has multiple flower stems.
 Want an annual to fill in empty areas?
 Plant Asclepias curassavica.
 It is native in the southwestern United States, but is acceptable to the female monarch laying her eggs.
 Want a milkweed that grows happily along the woods edge or with some light shade?
-Grow Asclepias sulivantii, Asclepias speciosa, or Asclepias verticillita.
+Grow Asclepias verticillita or Asclepias viridis.
+Want a beautiful prairie milkweed?
+Grow Asclepias sulivantii, Asclepias speciosa, or Asclepias purpurascens.

 *Butterfly weed Asclepias tuberosa